Get started:

 Are Imported Cars Worth Buying?

+Should I buy an imported car?
 If you want to find something different or save money, imported cars can be a great choice.
 They may, however, come with extra costs, such as higher insurance rates, changes to meet UK standards, and possible problems with getting parts and servicing.
 Before making a choice, think about the pros and cons.

 What To Do When Buying An Imported Car?